Nursing

 Coursework

 Cognates may be taken in any area related to the student’s dissertation research, including appropriate methodology and statistics courses.
-It is recommended that one of the four cognates be a health policy course.
-Some examples of the disciplines that doctoral students have chosen are public health, developmental psychology, exercise physiology, family and human relations, and sociology.
-Cognates may include independent study with Ph.D. program faculty.
+Some examples of the disciplines that doctoral students have chosen are public health, psychology, anthropology, divinity, and sociology.

 The grading system includes Honors, High Pass, Pass, and Fail.
 Students must maintain a High Pass average and achieve a grade of Honors in at least two core courses to remain in good standing.
 After the first year, no more than one grade of Pass in a core course will be permitted.
 A grade of Pass or better is required for all cognates.